ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         }
         ```

-        > Initially, `self.authState?.stateChangeDelegate = self` line will produce an error in Xcode, because we didn't conform to the `stateChangeDelegate` property protocol yet; please see below.

-        To accommodate the authorization state change events that occur in the SDK itself, we will implement a delegate by adopting the AppAuth's `OIDAuthStateChangeDelegate` protocol in a separate main class extension:
+        Initially, `self.authState?.stateChangeDelegate = self` line will produce an error in Xcode, because we didn't conform to the `stateChangeDelegate` property protocol yet.
+For responding to the authorization state change events that occur in the SDK itself, we will implement a delegate by adopting the AppAuth's `OIDAuthStateChangeDelegate` protocol in a separate main class extension:

         ```swift
         // ViewController.swift